 Japanese Apology #8 – Makotoni-moushiwake-gozaimasen-deshita (誠に申し訳ございませんでした)

 Which should be interpreted as “there were no excuses for my mistakes, I am totally responsible for what I have done and am sincerely apologetic.”
-You might hear it sometimes in public announcements, such as train delays, but daily usage of the phrase should be rare – or so I hope for all of us!
+You might hear it sometimes in public announcements, such as train delays, but you should hope you never have to be the one to say it to someone else!